Zur deutschen Version.

 Registers are volatile.
 Bookmarks are being saved.

-In EMACS a paragraph is terminated by an empty line.
+In Emacs a paragraph is terminated by an empty line.

 M-q